-This Environmental Assessment (EA) will evaluate the environmental effects of the proposed maintenance actions that may allow for an extension of the disposal template south of the inlet by 1350 feet on the shoreline of Palm Beach County and/or utilization of the Mid-town beach placement template.
+This Environmental Assessment (EA) will evaluate the environmental effects of the proposed extension of the placement template south of the inlet by 1350 feet on the shoreline of Palm Beach County and/or utilization of the Mid-town beach placement template.
+The environmental effects of maintenance of the Federal channel, from which the placement material is obtained, were previously evaluated in Environmental Assessment, Maintenance Dredging, Palm Beach Harbor, Palm Beach County, Florida, October 1998 and Environmental Assessment, Palm Beach Harbor Operations and Maintenance Activities, Palm Beach County, Florida, December 2012.